Real Estate Downsizing London Ontario

 1. What is your experience?
 Experience is about more than how many years someone has been in business.
 Take the time to learn about the types of properties they typically work with, which neighbourhoods they work in and how many homes for the kind you are looking for they helped buy or sell in the past year or two.

-3. What services will be included?
+3. What services are included?
 Discuss your particular needs and expectations with prospective representatives to ensure they can provide the services you want.
 For example, when selling, will the representative have professional photos taken of your home or prepare multimedia promotional materials?
 How will they promote and market your home?
-Understanding exactly what services will be provided, and later documenting them in your written contract will help avoid misunderstandings later on.
+Understanding exactly what services are provided, and later documenting them in your written contract will help avoid misunderstandings later on.

 4. What are the commissions or fees that I will need to pay?
 Commissions and fees can vary between brokerages and the services provided, so be sure to understand what will be provided and what it will cost.
 Keep in mind that, as with most things, the cheapest deal is not necessarily the best one.